Windows & Linux · Ubuntu Server Post-Install Systems Configuration

 sudo apt update && apt upgrade -y

-Helping to ensure that the system isn't running an outdated or vulnerable kernel and that all system services have been refreshed to utilize the latest patched libraries.
+After a significant system upgrade, a sudo reboot is performed to initialize the newly installed Linux Kernel — ensuring the system isn't running an outdated or vulnerable kernel, and that all system services have been refreshed to utilize the latest patched libraries.

 Phase 2 — Identity, Privilege Management & Access Control